2016 United States presidential election in Virginia: Voting history

 Virginia joined the Union in June 1788 and has participated in all elections from 1789 onwards, except 1864 and 1868 (due to its secession from the US due to the American Civil War).
 Since 1900, Virginia voted Democratic 54.17% of the time and Republican 45.83% of the time.
 From 1968 to 2004, Virginia voted for the Republican Party candidate.
 Then, in the 2008 and 2012 elections, the state voted for the Democratic Party.
 The same trend continued in the 2016 presidential elections.

 Clinton had several advantages in Virginia.
 The first was due in part to her landslide win in the Democratic primary against Senator Bernie Sanders.
 The second was Virginia has a significant number of African American voters, many of whom backed Clinton in the primary and both of President Barack Obama's wins in the state.
-The third was the state's growing share of well-educated suburban voters, especially in the suburbs surrounding Washington, D.C., who were moving away from the Republican Party in response to Trump being nominated for president.
+The third was the state's growing share of well-educated suburban voters, especially in the suburbs surrounding Washington, D.C., and Richmond who were moving away from the Republican Party in response to Trump being nominated for president.
 The fourth was Clinton's pick of the state's own US Senator, Tim Kaine, as her vice presidential running mate.

 While polls throughout the campaign showed Clinton leading Republican Donald Trump by varying margins in Virginia, it was announced on October 13 that the Trump campaign was pulling its resources out of the state, likely ceding to Clinton what was perceived to be a critical battleground state.
 According to the Trump campaign, the reason for pulling out of Virginia was to compete in more critical battleground states like Pennsylvania, Florida, North Carolina, and Ohio, all of which were states he won.